 The Gothic cloister of the cathedral was initiated in the 14th century and features seven large tile panels.
 In the Chapel of the Blessed Sacrament, the famous “silver altar” of enormous dimensions, considered a fundamental work of Portuguese goldsmithing, stands out, with vast biblical iconography focused on the Eucharist.
 There is also an image of Our Lady of Silva in the right transept and a Baroque chapel dedicated to Saint Peter.
 In the high choir, there is a large pipe organ installed in 1985 by the firm Georg Jann.

 The importance of Porto Cathedral for the city is undeniable.
 In addition to being a place of worship and prayer, it is a symbol of Portuguese history and culture.
 It is a must-visit place for tourists who come to the city, as it offers an impressive view of the old town and the Douro River.

-Here, you can, also see the statue of Vimara Peres (designed by Barata Feyo – 1968) which commemorates, the eleven centuries of the liberation of Portucalense borough from the Muslim domain.
+Here, you can also see the statue of Vimara Perez (designed by Barata Feyo – 1968), which commemorates the eleven centuries of the liberation of the County of Portualense from Muslim rule.

-Vimara Peres was a warlord that lived in the second half of the ninth century.
-In 868, helped by the Christian knights from the region, conquered Portucale (nowadays Oporto and Gaia) from the Moors.
-That same year, Vímara Peres received the title of Count of Portucale, (nowadays the lands of the Douro Litoral), thus beginning a county dynasty that would last until the year 1071.
+Vimara Perez was a warlord who lived in the second half of the 9th century.
+In 868, aided by Christian knights from the region, he conquered Portucale (now Porto and Gaia) from the Moors.
+That same year, Vimara Perez received the title of Count of Portucale (now the lands of the Douro Litoral), thus starting a county dynasty that would last until 1071.

-The history and what represents for the city makes the Porto Cathedral one of the sights that you need to go.
+The history and significance it holds for the city make Porto Cathedral one of the must-visit attractions.